SaiSindhuja197/mslearn-fabric/Instructions/Labs/gs-apache-spark.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

  ![08](./Images2/access.png)